frednam93/FilterAugSED/README.md

 # Sound Event Detection with FilterAugment

 Official implementation of **Heavily Augmented Sound Event Detection utilizing Weak Predictions**<br>
-by Hyeonuk Nam, Byeong-Yun Ko, Gyeong-Tae Lee, Seong-Hu Kim, Won-Ho Jung, Sang-Min Choi, Yong-Hwa Park @ Human Lab, Mechanical Engineering Department, KAIST
+by Hyeonuk Nam, Byeong-Yun Ko, Gyeong-Tae Lee, Seong-Hu Kim, Won-Ho Jung, Sang-Min Choi, Yong-Hwa Park @ [Human Lab](http://human.kaist.ac.kr/), Mechanical Engineering Department, KAIST

 Ranked on **[3rd place]** in [IEEE DCASE 2021 Task 4](http://dcase.community/challenge2021/task-sound-event-detection-and-separation-in-domestic-environments-results).

 Paper is available in [arxiv](https://arxiv.org/abs/2107.03649) and [DCASE Technical report](http://dcase.community/documents/challenge2021/technical_reports/DCASE2021_Nam_41_t4.pdf).

 ## FilterAugment
-Filter Augment is an original data augmentation method for audio/speech representation learning.
-It randomly devides frequency domain into several bands, and then apply different amplitudes on each band.
+Filter Augment is a data augmentation method newly proposed on the above paper, for audio/speech representation learning.
+It randomly divides frequency domain into several bands, and then apply different amplitude amplification/reduction on each band.
 For more detail, refer to the paper mentioned above.<br>
 ![](./utils/FilterAugment_example.png)<br>
 - This example shows FilterAugment applied on log-mel spectrogram of a 10-second audio clip.
 There are 3 frequency bands, and the low-frequency band(0 ~ 1kHz) is amplified, mid-frequency band(1 ~ 2.5kHz)is diminished while high-frequency band(2.5 ~ 8kHz) is just slightly diminished.

-## Requirements and versions used
+## Requirements
+Python version of 3.7.10 is used with following libraries
 - pytorch==1.8.0
 - pytorch-lightning==1.2.4
 - pytorchaudio==0.8.0